 The French flag contains three vertical stripes of equal width.
 From the flagstaff to the end, these colors are blue, white, and red.
 More than 20 countries use these three colors in their flag, including the United States, the United Kingdom, and Australia.

-Encyclopædia Britannica notes the meaning of the flag's colors are deeply rooted in the country's aristocratic and revolutionary history.
-Traditional colors of the flag in pre-revolutionary France contained a white background with a blue shield and the gold Fleur-de-lis depicting the royal coat of arms.
-However, after the French Revolution, the country's leaders wanted a simpler design that supported the new values of the nation, and the French Tricolour was adopted.
+Encyclopædia Britannica notes the meaning of the flag's colors relate to France's revolutionary history and its aristocracy.
+The country's pre-revolutionary flag had a white background with a blue shield and the gold Fleur-de-lis with the royal coat of arms.
+The design was simplified after the French Revolution to support the new values of the nation, and thus the tri-color flag was used.

-White is the traditional color of the House of Bourbon, who ruled in France from the late 16th Century until the French Revolution.
-On the flag, the color white represents the King.
+White is the traditional color of the House of Bourbon, a French familial line which ruled in France from the late 16th century until it was overthrown during the French Revolution in the late 18th century.
+On the flag, the color white represents the King, and was first added to the red and blue pattern by the famous Marquis de Lafayette.

 Red and Blue